axyiee/scala-for-kotlin-developers/README.md

 Both of these languages are multi-paradigm, but Kotlin is more object-oriented than Scala, and Scala is more functional than Kotlin.
 Scala has a much more powerful type system, has built-in curried function syntax, and it's much easier to work with functional programming concepts in Scala than in Kotlin.

+A good example to show this are:

+- [Collections](#collections) - shown later in this article.
+You can reimplement an algorithm that replicates built-in bevahiour using functional programming concepts in a concise way.
+- Curried functions - Scala has a lot of curried functions built into the core standard library, such as `foldLeft` and `foldRight`.
+  Kotlin can do this too, but its syntax is much more verbose and is going to be a lot more difficult to read since it is a callback hell.
+- Ecosystem - Scala has a lot of libraries that are built around functional programming concepts, which integrate better with the language itself than Kotlin does.

 ### Type system